 In the past, to overcome this natural tendency, tactics such as forced rankings were used to push managers to rank each of their employees against each other.
 However, as we have seen, forced or stack ranking has a negative impact on performance.
 Instead, ranking employees against each other creates high competition and animosity within teams.
 Rather than working together, teams begin to work against each other to receive a higher score.

 To overcome central tendency bias, instead base performance appraisals on specific competencies.
 Everyone has their strengths and weaknesses.
 Maybe one of your employees is not a strong public speaker, but they’re a good writer.
 Rather than focusing on public speaking, push them to improve their writing skills and give them assignments where they can build this strength.
-The most valuable information an employee can get from the review process is an insight into their strengths and areas for improvement.
+The most valuable information an employee can get from the review process are insights into their strengths and areas for improvement.
 Encourage managers to really highlight both in each employee’s review so that afterwards they can create an effective development plan.

 Recency and Spillover bias